 The unit must be installed on a 4 inch to 6 inch housekeeping pad to ensure proper condensate drainage.
-If anchoring the unit, refer to the dimensional drawings in Appendix F for anchor locations.
 Two lifting lugs are provided with the unit and are wire-tied to the top of the heat exchanger.
 The top sheet metal cover of the unit must first be removed and the lifting lugs must be installed as shown in Figure 2-2.
 USE THESE TWO LUGS TO LIFT AND MOVE THE UNIT.
 Remove the top panel from the unit to provide access to the lifting lugs.
 Remove the four (4) lag screws securing the unit to the shipping skid.
 Lift the unit off the shipping skid and position it on the 4 inch to 6 inch housekeeping concrete pad (required) in the desired location.